Skip to main content

 The Year-End FSA Move

 If your FSA expires soon and you’ve been considering tirzepatide, this is one of the smartest uses of those funds.
-Three months of compounded tirzepatide at $329/month through Eden = $987 — a meaningful portion of your FSA balance directed toward a legitimate medical expense instead of last-minute pharmacy aisle shopping.
+Three months of ongoing compounded tirzepatide at $399/month through Embody = $1,197 — a meaningful portion of your FSA balance directed toward a legitimate medical expense instead of last-minute pharmacy aisle shopping.
 Many providers offer multi-month plans that let you prepay and use a larger chunk of expiring FSA funds at once.
 Ask about 3-month or 6-month options if you have a balance to use before your deadline.

 Other Providers Worth Knowing About